 6. Brand Image & Market Perception

 A property in good condition sends a positive message to tenants, clients, and visitors.
 Neglected properties look neglected in reputation too.
-DRK Realty+1
+This page from DRK Realty makes a couple of great points about how good property care affects tenants.

 7. Life Extension for Systems & Assets

 Proper ongoing care can extend the useful life of HVAC, roofing, plumbing, electrical, and more.
-MaintainX+2Swyft Property Care+2
+See more here on the impact of both preventive and corrective property maintenance.

 8. Budget Predictability